luona-dev/latestGPTs/vuejs/README.md

 - TypeScript vs. no TypeScript
 - `<script setup>` syntax vs. "normal" `<script>` syntax.

 Unfortunately, OpenAI currently only displays 4 of these conversation starters on desktop and 2 on mobile respectively.
-Leave us feedback or create an issue if you want your favourite preset among the first two that are displayed.
+[Leave us feedback](/README.md#contribution-guidelines) or create an issue if you want your favourite preset among the first two that are displayed.

 ## Tests & Performance 🌡️

 We want to create a comprehensive test suite for the **[latest] GPTs** to ensure their quality and their knwoledge retrieval abilities.
-The tests are sorted by version and focus on specific features/deprecations that came with hat version.
+The tests are sorted by version and focus on specific features/deprecations that came with that version.
 Each test consists of a tasks, that an up-to-date Vue.js coding assistant should master.
-Contributions are very welcome!
+[Contributions](/README.md#contribution-guidelines) are very welcome!

 As a comparison, each test is also conducted with "plain GPT" a GPT that has the same instructions as our **[latest] GPT** but no access to a knowledge file.